elec-e8408-mini-project-2025/project-documentation/README.md

 The subsection specific requirement conveys each previously listed requirement as a testable criteria.
 This subsection MAY be used as the baseline for the designer or the tester for testing in between releasable versions of the system.

 Before executing the specific requirement tests it is required to install Web application and Smartwatch Application according to the released installation guides which come with the software.
 The Smartwatch Application version should match the same version as the Web Application.
+This prerequisite tests the [User characteristics](#user-characteristics)

 ## External Interfaces